Street trees which are considered the ‘lungs of the city’ can now be saved from felling thanks to a new charter in Lincoln.

 The trust relies heavily on volunteers with approximately 2600 people volunteering for the trust, carrying out a wide range of roles.
 With the main roles being to spot threatened woods that needs the trusts help and spread the word about the value of woods and trees.

-Dee Smith said: “It is so easy to help the trust, even just planting a tree does so much for the environment.”
+Mrs Smith said: “It is so easy to help the trust, even just planting a tree does so much for the environment.”

-The Woodland Trust every year gives away millions of free trees to schools and community groups each year, and have subsidised planting schemes for landowners and farmers.
+The Woodland Trust every year gives away millions of free trees to schools and community groups each year, and have subsidised planting schemes for landowners and local farmers.

-Dee Smith also stated: “And for those who don’t have room to plant a tree they can dedicate them instead.
+Mrs Smith also stated: “And for those who don’t have room to plant a tree they can dedicate them instead.
 We have a number of options from single tress to whole areas of woodland.
 People do this to commemorate special occasions like a new baby, a birthday, Father’s Day, or the death of a loved one.
 We also have married couples who ask guests not to buy them gifts but to dedicate trees instead.”

 Visit The Woodland Trust website for more information.